ccbrown/needy/needs-file.md

             - arm64
 ```

-Then, you can it via `needy satisfy -u iphoneos`.
+Then, you can build it via `needy satisfy -u iphoneos`.
 Needy will build each library for each target individually, merge the binaries into fat binaries, and create a set of universal headers for you to use.

 The output is used in the same way as for individual architectures.